 One of the best things to hear about yourself is Usko bola hai, ho jayega.

 Guys, uh we hate commitment, we just can’t take it.
 Beware, as much that attitude of your drives girls away, it also does the recruiters.
 Rishi-Muni keh gaye ki Pran jaye, par vachan na jaye… Recruiters may not be from the mythological era, but they surely expect you to abide by the philosophy.
 Yes, I agree that staying committed to a single task for a long time can be difficult, but as for any committed relationship, it is not always a bed of roses.
 There surely are days when you just want to give it all up, but you got to shrug it down your shoulder and put in constant, meticulous efforts to make it work.
 Aur Rishi-Muni ki baate palle na padi ho, Bhai se hi kuch seekh lo, ve bhi kehte hai ‘Ek baar jo maine commitment kar di, fir toh main apne aap ki bhi nahi sunta…’

 - Professionalism, Teamwork, Time management, Self Discipline are some other factors that affect work ethics.

 7. Interpersonal skills

 If you are still here, reading this blog, trust me it is only the humor, or should I say, my lame attempt at it.
-A mild humour is the magic tool that you can use almost anywhere.
-Less informal the setup gets, more could be the intensity of the humour you use.
+Mild humor is the magic tool that you can use almost anywhere.
+Less informal the setup gets, more could be the intensity of the humor you use.